-For Lampo, marking time is anything but idle.
+For Lampo, marking time is anything but waiting idly for something to happen.
 We are dedicated to supporting time-based artworks; we have been working diligently on the coming season of events; and we never miss an opportunity to call out one of our milestones.
 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from Ben Vida with Yarn/Wire and Nina Dante, Robert Aiki Aubrey Lowe, and Jennifer Walshe.

 Johnson will premiere a new audiovisual work called Huizkol for viola, tuning forks, electronic instruments and colored light.
 Inspired by and taking its title from an Anne Carson poem, the quad performance in Madlener House is an opportunity, Whitney explains, to consider the limits of sound healing, and engage our skepticism and belief in the effects of sound on the body (February 22, Graham Foundation).
 On the preceding Friday, she will discuss new and recent works, and review other examples of sound and its purported effects on the body (February 21, Lampo Annex).